lmfit/uncertainties/doc/tech_guide.rst

 sample from ``y``.
 Therefore, it is natural to consider that for all practical purposes, ``x > y``.

-Comparison operations are subject to the same constraints as other operations, as required by the :ref:`linear approximation
+Since comparison operations are subject to the same constraints as other operations, as required by the :ref:`linear approximation
-<linear_method>` method: their result should be linear (i.e. constant,
+<linear_method>` method, their result should be essentially *constant*
-for boolean values) over the regions of highest probability of their variables.
+over the regions of highest probability of their variables (this is the equivalent of the linearity of a real function, for boolean values).
 Thus, it is not meaningful to compare the following two values, whose probability distributions overlap:

   >>> x = ufloat((3, 0.01))